Bankruptcy Attorney in Waco

 - Retirement accounts – Retirement accounts, such as IRA’s and 401(k)’s, are exempt as long as they are valued at $1 million or less.
 Obviously, this large limit allows virtually all Texans to retain all their retirement when they file a bankruptcy case.

 - Personal property – In Texas, you can keep all of the contents of your home as long as they are worth less than $50,000.00 if you are single and $100,000 if you are a member of a family.
 You are required to list all the assets that you own, under penalty of perjury, but these large limits allow virtually all honest debtors to retain all their assets as exempt.

-Erin’s office if proud to be the only totally virtual bankruptcy law office in Central Texas.
-During these challenging times as we live in a Global Pandemic, filing bankruptcy with Erin is safe and convenient.
-Call us today to schedule your free, virtual, initial consultation.
+Erin’s office is proud to be the only totally virtual bankruptcy law office in Central Texas.
+During these challenging times as one live in a Global Pandemic, filing bankruptcy with Erin is safe and convenient.
+Call today to schedule your free, virtual, initial consultation.